AlwinderSingh/NammaProject/README.md

-#Namma Yatri EasyBook
+**Namma Yatri EasyBook**
 Namma Yatri EasyBook is a web-based platform that allows users to book a Namma Yatri auto without the need to install an app.
 The platform is designed to cater to users who are uncomfortable or unwilling to use apps, providing them with a convenient and easy booking experience.

-How it works
+> **How it works**
 Namma Yatri EasyBook provides multiple options to book an auto:

 Web-based platform: Users can visit the Namma Yatri website, enter their pickup and drop location, select their preferred auto type, and enter their contact details to book an auto.
 The platform provides users with real-time updates on their booking status and the estimated time of arrival of the auto.
+In root of the project run npm start in the terminal

 WhatsApp Booking: Users can also book a Namma Yatri auto by sending a message on WhatsApp.
 They need to send their pickup and drop location, preferred auto type, and contact details to a dedicated WhatsApp number provided by Namma Yatri.
 The user will receive real-time updates on their booking status and the estimated time of arrival of the auto via WhatsApp.